littleosbook/littleosbook/user_mode.md

 The register `eflags` contains a set of different flags, specified in section 2.3 of the Intel manual [@intel3a].
 Most important for us is the interrupt enable (IF) flag.
-The assembly instruction `sti` can't be used in privilege level 3 for enabling interrupts.
+The assembly code instruction `sti` can't be used in privilege level 3 for enabling interrupts.
 If interrupts are disabled when entering user mode, then interrupts can't enabled once user mode is entered.
-Setting the IF flag in the `eflags` entry on the stack will enable interrupts in user mode, since the assembly instruction `iret` will set the register `eflags` to the corresponding value on the stack.
+Setting the IF flag in the `eflags` entry on the stack will enable interrupts in user mode, since the assembly code instruction `iret` will set the register `eflags` to the corresponding value on the stack.

 For now, we should have interrupts disabled, as it requires a little more